 The point-rating method involves rating each job on several remuneration factors and adding the scores on each factor to obtain a point total for a job.
 This method is an extension of the factor comparison method.
 Again, it uses clearly defined factors, such as mental requirements, physical requirements, skill requirements, responsibility and working conditions - the five universal remuneration factors.
 Under each factor, several divisions called degrees or levels are developed based on levels of skills, responsibilities and effort involved in order to do the job.
 Jobs are then analyzed factor by factor and points in each degree or level awarded accordingly.
 A total point score is arrived at for the specific job by adding together the points obtained for each factor.
-The total point score determines the position of the job in the hierarchy.
-Jobs are then grouped by total point scores and assigned to wage/salary grades so that similarly rated jobs can be placed in the same wage/salary grade.
+The total point scores and assigned to wage/salary grades so that similarly rated jobs can be placed in the same wage/salary grade.